Ecwid/ecwid-api-docs/includes/_application_storage.md

 ### Add data to storage

 Use this method to put a new data into the storage.
 If the key you specify in the request already exists, the corresponding value in the storage will be replaced with the submitted one.
+You can also create app public config data by using `public` as storage key in your request.

 #### Request